blog-banner

 Source: Canva

-Both retro and contemporary, this décor style is simply timeless.
-And, since unfinished materials mesh with metallic, factory-like structures, the possibilities are endless.
-That’s probably why all industrial-style kitchens are unique and tailored-made to ones liking!
+Both retro and contemporary, this decor style is simply timeless.
+And, since unfinished materials mesh with metallic and factory-like structures, the possibilities are endless.
+That’s probably why all industrial-look kitchens are unique and tailored-made to one's liking!
 Feel free to draw inspiration for the following…

 Slate

-A little, a lot, passionately…for a painting, cabinet door, or wall!
-People really get a thrill out of using it to write the daily menu, little reminders, or leave it up to budding artists to express themselves.
+A little, a lot, everywhere…for a painting, cabinet door, or wall!
+People really get a thrill out of using it to write their daily menu, little reminders, or leave it up to budding artists to express themselves.

-Since it reflects light, it often better suits small industrial-style kitchens rather than wood and sombre metal.
+Since it reflects light, it often better suits small industrial kitchens rather than wood and dark-coloured metal.
 Not unlike restaurant kitchens, it allows for all essentials to be readily available.

 Wheel-mounted, this apparatus serves as a table, storage space, service counter, and countertop.
 Since it’s easy to move around, when wheeled out, it gives small kitchens more space and ensures that all essentials are readily available in larger kitchens.
 It fits anywhere, matching any cabinet, regardless of colour, finish, or material.

-The light fixtures are reminiscent of those found in old-fashioned factories and manufacturing plants.
+Light fixtures are reminiscent of those found in old-fashioned factories and manufacturing plants.
 Also, pendant lights are featured.
-As for fan favourites: oversized metal domes and string bulb lights, lined up on a wire.
+As for fan favourites: oversized metal domes and string lights, lined up on a wire.
 The light bulbs should be bright enough to light the entire room.
 Add wall sconces if need be.

 In line with the Chesterfield sofa, the Tolix stool is a staple industrial design piece.
 While often available in black or steel grey, bright hues or pastel colours add a cozy touch to the room.

 Red and black are favoured for their elegance, while pastel hues are rather whimsical.
-KitchenAid retails several small appliances designed with a retro look yet with modern-day efficiency.
+KitchenAid retails several small appliances designed with a retro look yet designed for modern-day efficiency.

-We want to make our kitchen look like a mismatched masterpiece where contrasting furniture pieces, gleaming, and simple pieces are featured, as well as new and thrifted pieces.
-Pots and pans and kitchen utensils are left out in the open, and displayed in bulk.
+Want to make your kitchen look like a mismatched masterpiece, where contrasting furniture pieces, gleaming yet simple items are featured, and new and thrifted stuff?
+Pots, pans, and kitchen utensils are left out in the open, and displayed in bulk.

 Girly details are thrown into this once-masculine world...
 From baby pink to hot pink, tableware and linens to throw pillows and stools.
 A Persian rug, bright bouquets and floral prints.
 Colours and a touch of femininity echo natural materials in a setting that's both cozy and welcoming.

-Check out our article on the Kitchen décor trends.
+Check out our article on kitchen decor trends.

 Leading Industrial Design Brands